arooba-zaman1211/Javascript-React-PlayGround/README.md

 4. **Modal**: It's a simple Switching technique applied on CSS and HTML

+5. **Banking Website**: It's simple banking website with lots of good looking features like sliders etc

 ## Getting Started

 Clone this repository to your local machine to explore the projects: